Finite temperature quantum noise correlations as a probe for topological helical edge modes: Derivation of thermal noise-like and shot noise-like contributions for chiral edge mode transport for a multiterminal QH sample

 Here, we have assumed the contacts were connected to the reservoirs with the same chemical potential.
-For a general case, where the distribution function at terminals $\alpha$ and $\beta$ is different, we can write
+For the general case, wherein the distribution function at terminals $\alpha$ and $\beta$ are different, which is given as,